 ✓ Impaired cognition

 There is a good amount of data emerging that people are suffering, to various degrees, these kinds of symptoms from living next to cellphone towers and other high-frequency radiation emitting antennas, which emit microwaves around the clock.
 According to Professor Franz Adlkofer, a leading scientist in the area of biological effects of EMF fields:23

 "There is real evidence that hyperfrequency electromagnetic fields can have geno-toxic effects.
 And this damaged DNA is always the cause of cancer.
 We've found these damaging effects on the genes at levels well below the safety limits.
 That's why we think it's urgent to base our safety limits on the biological effects, not the thermic ones.
 They should be based on biology, not on physics."

 Breaking Free of Your Microwave: A Few Basic Tips

 Hopefully, I have provided you with enough compelling information to stop using your microwave.
 If real estate in your kitchen is at a premium, your microwave should probably be the first thing to go.
 Contrary to popular belief, you can survive quite well without it.
 I tossed mine out last year and replaced it with a similar sized steam convention oven that cooks nearly as quickly as a microwave but safer.
 You can also:

 - Plan ahead.
 Take your dinner out of the freezer that morning or the night before so you don't end up having to scramble to defrost a 5-pound chunk of beef two hours before dinnertime.

-- Try eating more organic raw foods.
-This is the best way to improve your health over the long run.
+- Consider eating more organic raw foods.
+This is the best way to and improve your health over the long run.